s o f t w i n e c i t y

 Live in the City

-Softwine City is a distributed city.
-It encompasses private, public and virtual spaces.
+Softwine City is a distributed sub-city within the real city.
+Softwine City encompasses private, public and virtual spaces.

 Softwine City is a mindset.
 It’s a decision to live sustainably.
 Residents tune-out anything that distracts them from that goal.
 And tune-in places online and in the offline world that keep them on track.

-Consider this section of Softwine Market to be a gateway, a runway, a landing pad for the desire to live in harmony with the world around us.
+Consider this section of the website to be a gateway, a runway, a landing pad for the desire to live in harmony with the world around us.

 Everyone is welcome to visit Softwine City.
 (If you are thinking of settling here, here is a link to the “Moving to the city” page.)